-Island Peak Climbing
+Everest Base Camp Trek and Island Peak Climbing

-- Satisfied Client
+• Satisfied Client

-- Personalised Guide
+• Personalised Guide

-- Instant Response
+• Instant Response

-Starts at: Lukla | Ends at: Lukla |
+Starts at: Lukla Ends at: Lukla

-Trek Region: Everest | Transport: Flight |
+Trek Region: Everest Transport: Flight

-Duration: 18 days | Trip Grade: Challenging |
+Duration: 18 days Trip Grade: Challenging

-Max Altitude: 6,189 m | Accomodation: Tea House / Camping |
+Max Altitude: 6,189 m Accommodation: Tea House / Camping

 Island Peak Climbing Highlights

-- Hike to Everest Base Camp
+• Hike to Everest Base Camp

-- Panoramic view from Kalapatthar aka Everest viewpoint
+• Panoramic view from Kalapatthar aka Everest viewpoint

-- Experience Khongma La Pass
+• Experience Khongma La Pass

-- Summit Island Peak at 6,189 m
+• Summit Island Peak at 6,189 m

-- Island peak is the most popular trekking peak
+• Island peak is the most popular trekking peak

-- Take in views of Imja Lake, a small glacial lake at the base of Island Peak
+• Take in views of Imja Lake, a small glacial lake at the base of Island Peak.

-- Tented overnight accommodation at Island Peak Base Camp
+• Tented overnight accommodation at Island Peak Base Camp

-- Experience climbing in the Himalayas
+• Experience climbing in the Himalayas

-This trip starts by flying into the high altitude airport at Lukla and takes you to the well-known Namche Bazaar and the highest monastery in the region – Tengboche.
+This trip starts by flying into the high-altitude airport at Lukla and takes you to the well-known Namche Bazaar and the highest monastery in the region – Tengboche.

-You will get the best views of Mt Everest and surrounding mountains from atop Kalapatthar (also known as the Everest viewpoint) at 5,545 m, and overnight at Gorakshep at over 5,000 m.
+You will get the best views of Mt Everest and surrounding mountains from atop Kalapatthar (also known as the Everest viewpoint) at 5,545 m and overnight at Gorakshep at over 5,000 m.
 Naturally, no trip to this area is complete without going to Everest Base Camp, which you will also visit

-At Island Peak Base Camp, there is only tented accommodation as we prepare for the summit.
-In order to reach the summit before the high winds set in, climbers will leave Base Camp around 1 am.
+There is only tented accommodation at Island Peak Base Camp as we prepare for the summit.
+To reach the summit before the high winds set in, climbers will leave Base Camp around 1 am.

 Watching the sunrise over the Himalayas after the exhilarating climb is a once-in-a-lifetime experience.
-After descending down the Peak and trekking to Dingboche, the route back to Lukla once again rejoins the route being taken by those on the Everest Base Camp Trek.
+After descending down the Peak and trekking to Dingboche, the route back to Lukla again rejoins the route taken by those on the Everest Base Camp Trek.

 The best time to climb Island Peak is April and May, or (followed by) October and November.

 Magical Nepal works with local Sherpa based in Dingboche and Chukung.
-Our Sherpas are highly experienced and know Island peak inside out.
+Our Sherpas are highly experienced and know the Island peak inside out.

 Island Peak Climbing Itinerary